emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## HydraHD
-### Score: 22/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 7 english servers + 3 non eng and does auto-switch when one fails (bravo to delta but no indication). ✔️
-1. Site does have episode auto-next. ✔️
-1. UI feels modern, lots of features like ratings / mark as watched etc. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Has continue watching + favorites that can be synced. ✔️
-1. Has good sorting options and keyword based search. ✔️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-Community Favorites: 🌟

-***
 ## Broflix